TRC-Crypto/stashtab/docs/BRANCH_PROTECTION.md

 1. Go to https://github.com/settings/tokens
 2. Click **"Generate new token"** → **"Generate new token (classic)"**
 3. Give it a descriptive name (e.g., "Stashtab Branch Protection Setup")
+4. Set expiration (recommended: 90 days or custom)
-4. Select the `repo` scope (Full control of private repositories)
+5. Select the `repo` scope (Full control of private repositories)
-5. Click **"Generate token"**
+6. Click **"Generate token"**
+7. **Important**: Copy the token immediately - you won't be able to see it again!
-6. Copy the token and use it as the `GITHUB_TOKEN` environment variable
+8. Use it as the `GITHUB_TOKEN` environment variable

+**Security Note**:

+- Personal Access Tokens work great for personal projects and getting started
+- Store the token securely (password manager, environment variables)
+- You can always switch to GitHub Apps later if you need more fine-grained control
-**Security Note**: Personal Access Tokens have broad permissions.
-Consider using GitHub Apps for better security.
+- Consider using GitHub Apps for production/team environments

 ## Manual Setup